AC-dev16/the-gentle-journal/README.md

 - **Secondary Font**: 'Forum' - Elegant serif for headings

 #### Icons
-- Font Awesome icons for consistent visual language
+- [Font Awesome](https://fontawesome.com/) icons for consistent visual language
-- Pagelines icon (🍃) as brand symbol representing growth and healing
+- Pagelines icon as brand symbol representing growth and healing
-- Favicon created by downloading matching Font Awesome Pagelines icon from ICONIFY as a png then importing it to favicon.io
+- Favicon created by downloading matching Font Awesome Pagelines icon from [ICONIFY](https://iconify.design/) as a png then importing it to [favicon.io](https://favicon.io/).

 <p align="right"><a href="#the-gentle-journal">Back To Top</a></p>